 - Timber Rattlesnake: Present throughout most of Pennsylvania, the timber rattlesnake can come in a few different color morphs, including yellow with dark bands and almost fully black.
 The long fangs, big size, and ability to inject a lot of venom at once make them potentially very dangerous.
 Fortunately, they are quite shy and non-aggressive around humans, and they will normally give a lengthy warning with their weird rattle before striking.
 If you’ve been bitten by this snake, however, then you should seek immediate medical attention.
 The anti-venom for this snake bite is quite effective.

-- Eastern Copperhead: Another common forest-dwelling snake, the eastern copperhead is identified by the pale brown body and darker markings that almost look like weird stains.
+- Eastern Copperhead: Another common forest-dwelling snake, the eastern copperhead, is identified by its pale brown body and darker markings that almost look like weird stains.
 While this snake will sometimes deliver a dry warning bite, the venom itself is quite potent and potentially lethal.
 Symptoms include pain, tingling, swelling, and nausea.
 Immediate medical attention is advised.

 - Eastern Massasauga: Found only in western Pennsylvania, this species has a gray or tan body with rows of brown or black markings.
 It is normally quite shy and tries to avoid contact with humans, but once injected, the venom can destroy tissue and prevent blood clotting.
 Properly treated bite victims always make a full recovery.